 - Trinidad and Tobago

 Before you travel, you’ll need to find out if pets are allowed to enter your destination.
 For more information, or to book international in-cabin travel for a pet, contact the United Customer Contact Center.
 Rules for international in-cabin pets vary.

-While the Centers for Disease Control and Prevention (CDC) has exemptions for dogs arriving from certain rabies-free countries, we require each animal entering the U.S. to have a valid certificate of rabies vaccination, signed by a licensed veterinarian.
-Vaccinations must be completed at least 30 days before arrival in the U.S. Since puppies cannot be vaccinated against rabies before three months of age, puppies under four months old won’t be accepted for travel.
+Animals entering the U.S. need to be vaccinated against rabies at least 30 days before arrival.
+Pet owners must show a valid certificate of rabies vaccination signed by a licensed veterinarian and completed 30 days before they arrive in the U.S. Even if you’re coming from a rabies-free country, or a destination with a shorter waiting period, your pet needs to be vaccinated for at least 30 days before entering the U.S. Since puppies and kittens cannot be vaccinated against rabies before three months of age, puppies and kittens under four months old won’t be accepted for travel.

 The certificate should include the following information:

 - Name, phone number and address of the owner

 - Identifying information for the animal, including breed, sex, age, color and markings